ceortiz33/ACME-Salary-Calculator-Javascript/README.md

 ### Steps to Reproduce.

 1. Get Node.js dependencies in the current project.
-Then type in console `npm init -y`
+Then type in console `npm init -y`.
-2. Install **Jest** `npm i --save-dev jest`
+2. Install **Jest** `npm i --save-dev jest`.
-3. Change the content of  `test` in package.json to `jest`
+3. Change the content of  `test` in package.json to `jest`.
-4. Create a directory for tests the functions.
+4. Create a directory for tests.
+5. Create files for the functions.
+6. Create files for testing.
+7. Run `npm test` to evaluate if tests succeed.

 ### Testing Classes